 Saudi Arabia is going through a massive cultural revolution following the ‘opening’ of the country a few years ago.
 On the musical side of things, massive festivals like Middle Beat dominate the market, while at the same time not much is heard from Saudi’s independent scene which remains under the radar of global audiences.
-A few weeks ago, we spoke with Ahmed Shawly, an industry veteran and co-founder of independent recording studio and record label, Wall Of Sound, to find out more about the practicalities of entering this largely untouched musical landscape.
+A few weeks ago, I spoke with Ahmed Shawly, an industry veteran and co-founder of independent recording studio and record label, Wall Of Sound, to find out more about the practicalities of entering this largely untouched musical landscape.

 Who is the current team behind Wall Of Sound?

 The current team is myself (Ahmed Shawly), our sound engineer/studio director Ayman Nooh, Diya Azzony as our music director, and Mostafa Fahmy as our marketing/communications director.
 We used to have a fifth partner, Aamer Tashkandi, but they dropped out early on due to creative differences.

 You have quite a long history with the music industry in Saudi Arabia as well, correct?